-Our proposal for renovation (see stills from our 3D model below) is informed by research into flexible, inclusive learning spaces that model principals of universal design, facilitate diverse teaching and learning styles, encourage communication and collaboration, and enhance students’ learning experiences.
-Emphasizing making as essential to learning, the new design also responds to the recommendations the Task force on General Education and the Classroom Design Committee at Princeton.
+The Digital Learning Lab (DLL) underwent a major renovation during Summer 2019.
+The renovation was informed by research into flexible, inclusive, active learning spaces that model principals of universal design, facilitate diverse teaching and learning styles, encourage communication and collaboration, and enhance students’ learning experiences.
+Emphasizing engagement and participation as essential to learning, the new design also responds to the recommendations the Task force on General Education and the Classroom Design Committee at Princeton.

 The McGraw DLL redesign completes the transformation of the New Media Center (an OIT computer cluster) into a classroom, with a host of changes aimed to create a flexible space for creative learning, optimized for teaching with technology: